-The Gaming K4 squares up to the MSI X470 Gaming Pro Carbon in terms of features and price – and it was better in gaming tests than the MSI board too.
-Its benchmarks elsewhere were a little disappointing, but it’s still a good option if you want a mainstream AMD board primarily for playing the latest games.
+The Gaming K4 is comparable to the MSI X470 Gaming Pro Carbon in terms of features and price – and performed better than the MSI board in gaming tests.
+Its other benchmarks were slightly disappointing, but it’s still a good option if you want a mainstream AMD board primarily for playing the latest games.

 Read our full ASRock Fatal1ty X470 Gaming K4 review